 The Uganda training was EIFL’s second major national public library capacity building initiative for public librarians in Africa.
 It followed successful piloting of a training initiative in Ghana.
 EIFL has also conducted similar training in Ethiopia, Kenya and Zambia.

-Read more about EIFL’s Africa capacity building programme.
+Read more about EIFL’s capacity building initiative for public librarians in Africa.

 Read ‘Public librarians in Africa ready for action after training’ (EIFL-PLIP Impact Manager Ugne Lipeikaite’s blog about EIFL’s Africa capacity building initiative and its outcomes.